wh4ky/OTGL/README.md

 ## About

 Open Terminal Graphics Library (OTGL) is a C API which allows you to make software that outputs video to the terminal with [ASCII](https://en.wikipedia.org/wiki/ASCII) and [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+The library is currently compatible with C99 (and C++ versions that support the C99 stdlib).

 ## Features

 - Basic CPU-rendered Terminal video output.
+- C99 compatible.

 ## Soon™